GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 This module conveniently generates cubic meshes in ``vtk``.
 It can also generate fields with simple values.
-This tool can also be useful to generate a first mesh that will be refined or customized.
+This tool can also be useful to generate a first mesh that will later be refined or customized.

 .. command-output:: python mesh_doctor.py generate_cube --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor